BBYO's March of the Living

 - Security escort & monitoring

 - Gratuity for program staff

-Our delegation is full for 2014.
-High school-age teens wishing to join the National Teen Delegation can pre-register for 2015 now.
+High school-age teens wishing to join the National Teen Delegation can now pre-register for 2015.
 We encourage you to review the registration details for complete information about the March of the Living registration process and terms.
 There are only a limited number of spaces available for the March of the Living, and we recommend signing up early.